rxnda/rxnda-forms/README.md

 - orthodox in substance, ticking all the boxes for NDAs used routinely between United States companies before exploring a sale or collaboration

-- relatively modern in style, eschewing WHEREASes, NOW, THEREFOREs, nonsensical recitations of consideration, and other egregious anachronisms, but otherwise taking a prototypically lawyerly tone
+- relatively modern in style, eschewing WHEREASes, NOW THEREFOREs, nonsensical recitations of consideration, and other egregious anachronisms, but otherwise taking a prototypically lawyerly tone

 - generic enough to reuse throughout United States jurisdictions